-- Documentation (posters, programs, etc.) from your most recent events. - Examples of work related to the proposed project, up to a maximum of: - o 5 images, or - 5 minutes total of video or audio, noting timecodes of excerpts to be viewed.
+- Documentation (posters, programs, etc.) from your most recent events including examples of work related to the proposed project, up to a maximum of: - o 5 images, or - o 5 minutes total of video or audio, noting timecodes of excerpts to be viewed.